DorraBenLetayfa/VM-creation-KVM-linux/README.md

 - set a fixed IP for the machine
 - set a hostname
 - test ip + hostname
+- use the playbook to create multiple machines
-- test machines can communicate with each other ping
+- test machines can communicate with each other using ping

 # How to run playbook